kieranknowles1/nixcfg/readme.md

 - [rocinante](hosts/rocinante/configuration.nix) - My main desktop.<br> Primary
   system for just about any task.
 Fast, powerful, and has a lot of storage.
 - [canterbury](hosts/canterbury/configuration.nix) - My laptop.<br> Portable,
-  lightweight, good battery life, and fast enough for what it does.
+  lightweight, fast enough for what it does, and incredible battery life thanks to lacking ~~bloatware~~ Windows.

 ## Essential Resources